Coonskin (film): New distributor

-With Paramount's permission, Bakshi and Ruddy were contractually released, and the Bryanston Distributing Company was made as the new distributor for the film.
+With Paramount's permission, Bakshi and Ruddy were contractually released.
+As a result, the Bryanston Distributing Company became Coonskin's new distributor.
 Two weeks after the film opened, the distributor went bankrupt.
 According to a May 1975 issue of The Hollywood Reporter, Ben Gage was hired to re-record some of Barry White's voice tracks, in order to remove "racist references and vulgarity."
 Coonskin was given limited distribution, and advertised as a blaxploitation film.
 Roger Ebert wrote in his review of the film:

 Coonskin is said by its director to be about blacks and for whites, and by its ads to be for blacks and against whites.
 Its title was originally intended to break through racial stereotypes by its bluntness, but now the ads say the hero and his pals are out "to get the Man to stop calling them coonskin."
 The movie's original distributor, Paramount, dropped it after pressure from black groups.
 Now it's being sold by Bryanston as an attack on the system. [...]
 Coonskin is provocative, original and deserves better than being sold as the very thing it's not.

 In a 1982 article published in The Village Voice, Carol Cooper wrote "Coonskin was driven out of theaters by a misguided minority, most of whom had never seen the film.
 CORE's pickets at Paramount's Gulf and Western headquarters and, later, a few smoke bombs lobbed into packed Broadway theaters were enough; theater owners were intimidated, and the auxiliary distributor, Bryanston, couldn't book the film."